akuklev/akuklev/what-are-dependent-types.md

 Each C program has a unique procedure called `main()`.
 When a program is executed, it is precisely the `main()` which is being called.
 It has two arguments: the 'argument count' `argc` is the (`int`eger) number of command-line arguments and 'argument values' `argv` is the array containing them.
 The signature of `char* argv[]` is an archaic way to write down that `argv` is an array of character strings of unspecified length.
 The above program prints out "Hello, world!" if executed without command-line arguments or "Hello, {first command-line argument}!" otherwise.

+Working definition
-Working definition: The language is said to support dependent types iff arguments of a function can be used as parameters of other arguments' types.
+: Language is said to support dependent types iff arguments of a function can be used as parameters of other arguments' types.

 In a fictional dependent dialect of C, one could have used the following signature for `main(..)` instead:
 ```c
 main(nat argc, string[argc] argv) {
   ...